-On natural landscapes most rain soaks slowly into the ground and gradually seeps into the aquifer, eventually draining into nearby surface waters.
+On natural landscapes most rain soaks slowly into the ground and gradually drains to nearby surface waters.
 But as more land is cleared for development, and more solid surfaces are built such as roofs, roads, parking areas, and driveways, more of the water is carried straight into the ponds and streams like Fulling Mill Brook, Black Brook, and the Tiasquam River.